somulo1/somulo1/README.md

 </p>

 ## Portfolio

-<a href="https://somulo1.github.io">My portfolio</a>
-Explore more of my work and projects on my personal website.
+Explore more of my work and projects on my <a href="https://somulo1.github.io">website</a> .
 ## License